pmcoder6105/Isolated-Fear-of-the-Forest/README.md

 # How to Build/Compile
 This is a Unity project.
 You will have to "clone this repo".
 Otherwise download the contents, and navigate to Assets>Levels then open any .unity file.

-# IDEAS SO I DON'T FORGET
-I already have a box flashlight; I have added it to my assets.
-I will delete this section of the README file once this game is done.

 # Asset packs used in this game
 First of all, all of these packs are free to use, and are very high quality